Arfon (UK Parliament constituency)

-It is the smallest constituency on the mainland of Great Britain by electorate, and larger only than the two Scottish island constituencies, Na h-Eileanan an Iar and Orkney and Shetland.
+Prior to its abolition, it was the smallest constituency on the mainland of Great Britain by electorate, and larger only than the two Scottish island constituencies, Na h-Eileanan an Iar and Orkney and Shetland.
 The total population as of the 2011 census was 60,573.

 The Arfon division of Caernarvonshire was a former UK Parliament constituency, which existed from 1885 until 1918.
 Before 1885 and after 1918 the area was part of the Caernarvonshire constituency.
 The Liberal MP William Rathbone represented the Arfon seat until 1895, followed by fellow Liberal William Jones.
 Upon the death of Mr Jones, Griffith C. Rees, for the Liberal Party, was elected unopposed at the subsequent by-election.

-On November 11th, 2022, current MP Hywel Williams has announced his intention to stand down at the next General Election after more than 20 years as MP.
+On 11 November 2022, the then current MP Hywel Williams announced his intention to stand down at the 2024 general election after more than 20 years as MP.

+The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales.
+Its wards were split between Bangor Aberconwy and Dwyfor Meirionnydd.

 Boundaries

-When first created in 1885, the constituency was defined as the Petty Sessional Divisions of Bangor, Conway and Nant-Conway, with the Parishes of Llanddeinilen and Llanberis (which were within the Carnarvon Petty Sessional Division).
+When first created in 1885, the constituency was defined as the Petty Sessional Divisions of Bangor, Conway and Nant-Conway, with the Parishes of Llanddeiniolen and Llanberis (which were within the Carnarvon Petty Sessional Division).
 The constituency included the boroughs of Bangor and Conway which were part of the Carnarvon District of Boroughs constituency; only those who owned freehold land within the boroughs could vote in elections for the Arfon constituency as a second vote.

 The new constituency was a merger of northern Caernarfon and western Conwy.

 The electoral wards used to create the current constituency are entirely within the preserved county of Gwynedd; They are Arllechwedd, Bethel, Bontnewydd, Cadnant, Cwm-y-Glo, Deiniol, Deiniolen, Dewi, Garth, Gerlan, Glyder, Groeslon, Hendre, Hirael, Llanberis, Llanllyfni, Llanrug, Llanwnda, Marchog, Menai (Bangor), Menai (Caernarfon), Ogwen, Peblig, Penisarwaun, Pentir, Penygroes, Seiont, Talysarn, Tregarth and Mynydd Llandygai, Waunfawr and Y Felinheli.

+Demographics

+Welsh language

+Welsh is the main language spoken in Arfon, and it has the highest percentage of people who can speak a Celtic language of any constituency in the world.
+As of June 2024, 84.8% of residents over the age of three could understand spoken Welsh, including 96.8% of those who were born in Wales.